What is this?

 Discuss any falls you have had with your GP and mention if the fall has had any impact on your health and wellbeing.
 Your GP can carry out simple balance tests to see if you are at increased risk of falling in the future.

-Further information on falls prevention for older people can be found on the NHS Choices website.
-This website also includes additional information about exercise and bone health, strength and balance training, medication review and sight tests.
+The NHS falls prevention pages have more information on reducing the risk of falls, as well as information about exercises and bone health, strength and balance training, medication reviews and sight test tests.
 The Swindon Safe & Warm 'Helping you to reduce the risk of falling in your home' leaflet also contains a wealth of information including a hazard awareness checklist and advice on what to do if you do have a fall.